-After two years of blogging, I’ve learned a few things I’d like to pass along.
-I know some of you are blogging in your spare time, hoping that it will eventually help you generate some sort of an income (if it isn’t already).
-Blogging is a great way to earn some money and certainly one of my favorite revenue streams since it’s the only one I have where I’m basically in charge.
-Here are few things that are important I’ve learned so far that may help you:
+After a few years of blogging, I have some blogging tips to pass along.
+I know some of you are blogging in your spare time, hoping that it will eventually help you generate an income (if it isn't already).
+Blogging is a great way to earn money and certainly one of my favorite revenue streams since it's the only one I have where I'm in charge.

-This is just my personal opinion, but I believe that you are far better off to have your own dot com set up through a hosting account that you pay monthly for.
-Sure, these free sites like Blogger, Weebly, etc. are great in that they are easy to use and you don’t have to pay, but make no mistake that you don’t really own that blog.
-If they don’t like what you put up, they can take it down in the blink of an eye.
-This can be a disaster if your blog generates an income for you, so it’s best not to take that chance.
+If your ultimate goal is to earn a full-time income with your blog, you are far better off to have your own dot com set up through a hosting account that you pay monthly for.
+Sure, these free sites like Blogger are great in that they are easy to use and you don't have to pay, but make no mistake that you don't really own your free blog.
+If Blogger doesn't like what you put up, they can take it down in the blink of an eye.
+This can be a disaster if your blog generates an income for you, so don't take that chance.

 Your Competition Isn't Always The Enemy